 1. What is your company’s mission?

 Though this is a piece of info you could get off of a potential client’s website, you must have a full understanding of what they’re trying to do.
-And not just that, but what their motivation is – what value do they want to bring to a customer.
+And not just that, but what their motivation is – what kind of customer value do they hope to deliver.
 As far as they have a clear mission, you have a basis for a solid marketing strategy.
 Otherwise, it’ll be your job as a consultant to help them find it.

 2. How do you define success?